tytydraco/yessleep/out/I_got_hired_at_a_modeling_agency_things_got_weird.md

 The rest of the fall semester passed, and I had almost forgotten about the whole thing.

 I was cleaning out my purse when Howard's business card fell out.
 I went to throw it away until I realized I had never read the back.
 There was a password.
 My eyes widened.
-Quickly, I pulled out my phone and searched for True Niche; I entered the password for the exclusive tab.
+Quickly, I pulled out my phone and searched for the company; I entered the password for the exclusive tab.

 Innocent thumbnails and gruesome titles greeted me.